-The mission of the British Columbia Institute of Agrologists is to ensure the professional integrity and competency of its members to uphold and protect the public interest in the sustainable use of resources.
+The mission of the British Columbia Institute of Agrologists is to ensure the professional integrity and competency of its registrants to uphold and protect the public interest in the sustainable use of resources.

-All individuals named as Professional Agrologists in BC must be registered with the British Columbia Institute of Agrologists.
-The Institute expects registered members to practise ethically and competently, while following the Code of Ethics.
+All individuals using title as Professional Agrologist or Registered Technologist in Agrology in BC must be registered with the British Columbia Institute of Agrologists.
+The Institute expects registered agrology professionals to practice ethically and competently, while following the Code of Ethics.

 BCIA Complaint Process Summary

-The Agrologists Act provides that a person may make a complaint to the Institute if the person believes that the member of the BCIA has practised agrology in an incompetent manner, or been guilty of professional misconduct, conduct unbecoming an agrologist, or a breach of the Agrologists Act or bylaws.
+The Agrologists Act provides that a person may make a complaint to the Institute if the person believes that the registrant of the BCIA has practiced agrology in an incompetent manner, or been guilty of professional misconduct, conduct unbecoming an agrologist, or a breach of the Agrologists Act or bylaws.
 There is no limitation on who may file a complaint.

 The Institute is required to address complaints and to act at all times in the public interest.
 The complaint process is governed by the Agrologists Act, the bylaws, and the requirements of procedural fairness.
 The bylaws provide for a range of tools to address complaints.
 If the Conduct and Discipline Committee determines, following investigation, that there is evidence to support the complaint, it must make a disposition decision which can range from issuing a notice requiring the member to appear before it to directing the issuance of a citation for a discipline hearing to determine whether the member has practised in an incompetent manner, or engaged in professional misconduct or unprofessional conduct.